-Did you know that 50% – 60% of trade in the stock market are hyper-trades that are carried out by super computers in nano seconds.
-Massive super computers are connected to Wall Street by high speed internet connections and there are millions of trades a day that are made by computers.
+Did you know that 50% – 60% of trade in the stock market are hyper-trades that are carried out by supercomputers in nanoseconds.
+Massive supercomputers are connected to Wall Street by high-speed internet connections and there are millions of trades a day that is made by computers.

 All they are doing is manipulating the market by using mathematical algorithms.
 But what value is being contributed to society by this industry?

 We saw the banking collapse in 2008.
-There are close to 16 million people who lost there jobs as a result and those jobs will never come back.
+There are close to 16 million people who lost their jobs as a result and those jobs will never come back.

 Yet we have the same industry, the same economists, the same regulations, the same everything.
-I’m not making a judgement on it, just pointing out some simple facts.
+I’m not making a judgment on it, just pointing out some simple facts.